-"Don't go in there," the wise voice in your head shouted as you clicked into this nightmare-inducing article.
-Well, if you have a fascination with the supernatural, all things mysterious, and have a super-cute night-light you'd like to get some more use out of, welcome to the team of Halloween and ghost story enthusiasts.
-It's good to have you.
+"Don't go in there," the wise voice says in your head.
+Well, if you have a fascination with the supernatural, all things mysterious, and something spooky, you've come to the right place.
 By now, you've probably already started planning your costumes for the best night of the year, so let's skip straight to the spooky highlight you came for: the scariest ghost stories ever.
-If you're thinking yeah, right, I don't scare easy, hear us out.
+If you're thinking, "Yeah, right, I don't scare easy," hear us out.

-As told by Reddit user Bright_Eyes10: "When I was 15 I traveled to Europe with my family.
-We stayed in Ettal, Germany in a small inn for a few nights.
-My parents had a double on the second floor, my sisters had the double bedroom next to theirs, and I was lucky enough to have a single room all to myself at the far end of the hall.
+As told by Reddit user Bright_Eyes10: "When I was 15, I traveled to Europe with my family.
+We stayed in Ettal, Germany, in a small inn for a few nights.
+My parents had a double [bed] on the second floor, my sisters had the double bedroom next to theirs, and I was lucky enough to have a single room all to myself at the far end of the hall.

 "Later that night, I'm sleeping peacefully, when at about 2 am, I'm woken by something ripping the covers off of me and being jerked about 2 feet towards the end of the bed by my ankle.
-At first, I thought someone had broken into my room because when I turned towards what had grabbed me, A huge looming black shape was visible in the darkness like a man was in my room.
+At first, I thought someone had broken into my room, because when I turned towards what had grabbed me, a huge, looming black shape was visible in the darkness, like a man was in my room.
 I frantically flipped the light on, only to have there been nothing there.
 The window was locked from the inside, there was no one in the closet or the bathroom, and my room was also still locked from the inside.
-I stayed up the rest of the night scared shitless, playing cooking mama on my DS.
+I stayed up the rest of the night scared, playing Cooking Mama on my DS.

 The Rocking Horse

-As told by Reddit user Heresyed: "One night, when I was maybe 10-12, I had trouble falling asleep.
-My bedroom was the entire top floor of our house with my bed and such being on the left side and storage closets and a play area being on the right.
-I was lying in bed when I heard a noise from the other side of the room and see a rocking horse begin to rock.
+As told by Reddit user Heresyed: "One night, when I was maybe 10 or 12, I had trouble falling asleep.
+My bedroom was the entire top floor of our house with my bed and such being on the left side and storage closets and a play area on the right.
+I was lying in bed when I heard a noise from the other side of the room and saw a rocking horse begin to rock.
 It was sitting just outside one of the storage closet doors.
 It proceeded to rock its way halfway across the room and stopped dead under the ceiling light.

-"At this point I was freaking out and just buried my head under my blankets and never peeked out again until morning.
-It was all confirmed to not be a dream as the rocking horse was still in the middle of my room when I woke up.
+"At this point, I was freaking out and just buried my head under my blankets and never peeked out again until morning.
+When I woke up, the rocking horse was still in the middle of my room.
 Furthermore, I got a stern reprimand from my parents for being up out of bed playing with my toys well past my bedtime.
-Their bedroom was directly below the storage closet/play area and had heard the creaking of the rocking horse shuffling across the room."
+Their bedroom was directly below the storage closet/play area and had heard creaking shuffling across the room."

-As told by Reddit user bigchallah: "One day when my daughter was 2 we were having a typical 'terrible twos' moment.
-She was throwing a bit of a tantrum for about 5-10 minutes and we couldn't get her under control.
-At some point, she, rather suddenly, stopped and started staring at the wall.
+As told by Reddit user bigchallah: "One day when my daughter was 2, we were having a typical 'terrible twos' moment.
+She was throwing a bit of a tantrum for about five to 10 minutes and we couldn't get her under control.
+At some point, she rather suddenly stopped and started staring at the wall.
 She then started lightly giggling.
-It was weird, one second she is crying and screaming and the next she is smiling and happy."
+It was weird, one second she is crying and screaming and the next she is smiling and happy.

 "When I told this story to my parents, they didn't seem as shocked as I was.
 When I tried to get a response from them, they looked at me and said 'I guess you don't remember that you met your [deceased] grandfather when you were 3.
 The same exact thing happened to you 30 years ago.'"

-As told on Snap Judgement: "I had been on the phone with my then boyfriend and he said something that made me think he was a chauvinistic, not nice person, and I remember telling him that if he knew anything about me, he knew exactly where I was gonna go.
+As told on Snap Judgement: "I had been on the phone with my then-boyfriend and he said something that made me think he was a chauvinistic, not nice person, and I remember telling him that if he knew anything about me, he knew exactly where I was gonna go.
 And I hung up the phone and got in my car.
 I drove to the park.
 The sun was kind of down below the tree line but it wasn't dark yet, and I pulled into the parking lot.
 I thought it was weird that there were two cars pulled side by side and talking to each other.
-When I got out, the guy in the was truck just staring at me in a horrible way.
-You when someone just looks at you like they're looking through you as if you don't exist.
-Well, this is weird, it's late and no one's ever here.
+When I got out, the guy in the truck just stared at me in a horrible way, you know, when someone just looks at you like they're looking through you as if you don't exist.
+I thought, well, this is weird, it's late and no one's ever here.
 And then I thought whatever, they're leaving.
-I don't care, I have my own problems."
+I don't care, I have my own problems.

 "I could hear what sounded like someone was right above me and If I leaned out, they could see me.
 But I had to look, I just tilted my head up a tiny bit and I could see the tips of these construction boots hanging over the edge.
 And I could see hanging next to them, this dirty old rope.
 Just swinging next to them swinging… I don't think I even thought anything, I was so scared.
 I just tried to not breathe.
 It felt like hours, but I know it couldn't have been that long.
 The voice even was completely silent.
 There was nothing but me hearing this man breathing.
 He started to walk away at some point.
 And the voice kept telling me to wait.
 So I waited.
 And finally, the voice said, 'go, now to the field.
 Go now.'

-This August, my friends and I were taking a road trip from New York City to Rhode Island.
-None of us had been before, so we were excited about the drive, especially because we rented a Mustang convertible for it.
-We left a little later than expected—it was about 10:30 p.m., and since it was a busy Friday night, we decided to punch our destination into Waze to beat the traffic.
+During August 2018, my friends and I took a road trip from New York City to Rhode Island.
+None of us had been to Rhode Island before, so we were excited about the drive, especially because we had rented a Mustang convertible for it.
+We left a little later than expected—it was about 10:30 p.m., and since it was a busy Friday night, we decided to punch our destination into the Waze traffic app to beat the traffic.

 Eventually, we started losing steam, so my friend in the back seat fell asleep and I just kept driving along quietly, when my friend in the passenger seat told me to exit the freeway to take a side road.
 At first, driving on the unlit, winding back roads was relaxing, but then the wind picked up and it got increasingly foggy and misty.
 I wasn't scared, per se, just a little on edge.
-I was thinking about pulling over to put the top up but decided against it since there were no there cars in sight.
-The forecast for the entire weekend was heavy rain, so I wanted to get the most out the convertible.
+I thought about pulling over to put the top up but decided against it since there were no cars in sight.
+Heavy rain was projected for the entire weekend, so I wanted to get the most out of the convertible.

-So I kept going along as normal, if not a little too fast to get back to the main roads as quickly as possible when something just shifted—I don't know how to explain it other than an unsettling feeling of being exposed.
-I remember pulling my sweater over my legs to cover up a little.
+So I kept going along as normal, if not a little too fast to get back to the main roads as quickly as possible when something just shifted.
+I don't know how to explain it other than an unsettling, exposed feeling.
+I remember pulling my sweater over my legs to cover up.
 Then my friend up front told me to look at the street sign in the distance.
 It read, "Purgatory."
 We woke up our friend in the back seat, who sort of scoffed.

 Seconds later, we went around a bend where a large red cross was installed on the side of the road with nothing else in sight.
 We just shrugged it off as a creepy coincidence.
-By then we were kind of joking about and indulging in the spookiness, but around the next bend, a big truck came hurling down the one-lane road straight at us.
-Luckily my impulse was to swerve a little to the side, otherwise, it probably would have been a head-on collision.
-My friend tried to get his license plate number but he sped off and my other friend found the quickest route away from this road.
+By then, we were kind of joking about and indulging in the spookiness, but around the next bend, a big truck came hurtling down the one-lane road— aimed straight at us.
+Luckily my impulse was to swerve a little to the side, otherwise, it probably would have resulted in a head-on collision.
+My friend tried to get his license plate number but he sped off, while my other friend found the quickest route away from this particular road.

-We didn't really discuss it after because we were too creeped out, and we haven't talked about it since.
-But when I was writing this story, I decided to look it up.
-I spent about hour trying to retrace our route and found the little road—it was indeed named Purgatory, and though we didn't notice it at the time, I could see on Google Maps that it was situated right near an old graveyard.
-Curious about this road, I researched it further and discovered that two teen girls had died there in August of 2011 in an accident when they were going to visit the grave of Rhode Island's infamous "vampire," Mercy Brown, who died in 1892.
+We didn't really discuss what happened afterward because we were too creeped out, and we haven't talked about it since.
+While writing this story, I decided to look it up.
+I spent an hour trying to retrace our route and found the little road—it was indeed named Purgatory, and though we didn't notice it at the time, Google Maps revealed that Purgatory Road was situated next to an old graveyard.
+Curious about this road, I researched it further and discovered that two teen girls had died there in August of 2011 in an accident on their way to visit the grave of Rhode Island's infamous "vampire," Mercy Brown, who died in 1892.
 Apparently, they decided to go for a drive down this "dark, windy road" because they thought it looked "haunted."

 A Watery Grave

-I didn't grow up believing in ghosts because I didn't want to—there's enough to be scared of as it is.
-Then one morning, when my friend's mom picked us up for carpool (we were about 16), I mentioned that I was really creeped out by this bathroom under the stairs in my house that no one ever used.
-For no particular reason, I just found it eerie.
-I grew up in a Victorian built in the 1800s, so eerie vibes were part of the package.
-That reminded her of her own creepy bathroom association.
+I didn't grow up believing in ghosts.
+Then one morning when we were 16, when my friend's mom picked us up for carpool, I mentioned that I was really creeped out by this bathroom under the stairs in my house that no one ever used.
+I couldn't exactly define why I felt this way; I just found it eerie.
+The house I grew up in was an old Victorian home built in the 1800s, so eerie vibes were part of the package.
+Hearing this reminded my friend of her own creepy bathroom association.

-She told me that when she lived in the countryside of Germany for a year, there was a little section in the home that no one but the middle sister used, who was about 9 years old at the time.
+She told me that when she lived in the German countryside for a year, there was a little section in the home that no one but her middle sister used, who was about 9 years old at the time.
 During this time period, her sister would wake up with bloodshot eyes, sometimes even bruises, and feel totally exhausted.

 They did everything to investigate what was going on, including sleeping in her room, working with a child psychologist, and a school counselor.
 My friend doesn't remember much from this time period, other than her sister being disturbed by something the year they lived there.

-She mentioned that she and her other sister, the oldest, also hated using that bathroom because they would always feel "off" and find thick black hairs stuck in the drain (each of them had fine blond hair).
-At this point in the story, my friend's mom abruptly stopped the car and jerked her head around, saying, "that's where the woman killed herself.
+She mentioned that she and her other sister, the oldest, also hated using that bathroom because they would always feel "off" and find thick black hairs stuck in the drain, even though each of them had fine blond hair.
+At this point in the story, my friend's mom abruptly stopped the car and jerked her head around and said, "That's where the woman [who once lived there] killed herself.
 She drowned herself in that bathtub."
 Her mom was clearly shaken.
 She said part of the reason they moved was because something felt "off" in the house.